dcaayushd/Password-Validator/README.md

 ## Demo

-The app includes two demo GIFs to showcase its functionality:
+The app includes a demo GIF to showcase its functionality:

 ![Demo](screenshots/demo.gif)

 This demo shows the app interface when the password meets the validation criteria.
 The app displays a green AppBar and a "success" animation to indicate a valid password.
+You can also see, the user can tap the eye icon in the password field to reveal or hide the password text.

 ## Installation